Hugh Mongtomery House

 Statement of Significance

 Description of Historic Place

 The Lucy Maud Montgomery Birthplace is a one-and-one-half storey vernacular cottage built to a centre hall plan with a kitchen ell addition located in New London.

 The Lucy Maud Montgomery Birthplace is valued for its age, architectural integrity and its association with the world famous author Lucy Maud Montgomery and its role as a destination for tourists and Montgomery enthusiasts.

 This small rural one-and-one-half storey cottage was built by Senator Donald Montgomery (1807-1893) of Park Corner in approximately 1874 for his son Hugh John Montgomery and his wife Clara Woolner Macneill, parents of Lucy Maud Montgomery (1874-1942).
 Lucy Maud Montgomery was born in the house on 30 November 1874.
 Sadly, Clara Montgomery died of tuberculosis when her daughter was only 21 months of age.
-Lucy Maud was raised near-by by relatives and her father later re-located to Saskatchewan where he remarried.
+Lucy Maud was raised in Cavendish by her maternal grandparents and her father later re-located to Saskatchewan where he remarried.

 The building has retained many of its original architectural features and remains on its original site.
 Besides the addition of an ell wing in approximately 1890, the structure has seen little change until some work in 1965 when windows were changed to six over six pane sash windows, and a concrete foundation added.
 A store on the property once operated by Hugh John Montgomery was destroyed in a 1938 fire.